opencog/agi-bio/knowledge-import/README.md

 knowledge-import
 ----------------
-Scripts for converting published knowledge bases into scheme files for importing into an atomspace
+Scripts for converting published knowledge bases into Atomese files, for import into the AtomSpace.

 Description
 -----------